 - Click on Microsoft Office.

 - Then click Microsoft Word.
 The above display will appear.

 - Ensure that the document has 1-inch margins on all sides.
-If not, use the ruler and drag it to 1 inch each.
+If not, use the ruler and drag it to 1 inch on each side.

 - The next step is saving the file.
 In case there is a blackout your work will be saved automatically.
 You do this by right-clicking on the Main Menu tab of Word.
 Click on Save As.
 A pop-up window will appear.
-Type the name of the file in that bar then click the Save button.
-You can either save the file in My Documents or in the Desktop area.
+Type the name, “transcription template” in the text box then click the Save button.
+You can either save the file in My Documents or on the Desktop.

-- After that go to Home tab, Theme Fonts then choose either Calibri or Times New Roman 12pt.
-These are widely accepted fonts.
+- Next, go to the Home tab, Theme Fonts then choose either Calibri or Times New Roman 12pt.
+These are widely accepted fonts for transcribing.